 About The IBSC & The BCCTPC

-In the mid-1990s, a credentialing process for paramedics working as part of critical care transport teams was born.
-With support of the NFPA (now the IAFCCP), Graham Pierce, and a few close colleagues, sharing the same vision, assembled a team of experts to create what would be the first iteration of the FP-C exam.
+In the mid-1990's, a credentialing process for paramedics working as part of critical care transport teams was born.
+With support of the NFPA (now the IAFCCP), Graham Pierce, and a few close colleagues, sharing the same vision, assembled a team of experts to create what would be the first iteration of the Certified Flight Paramedic (FP-C) exam.

-After the initial exam launch, it was decided that the exam body would need to be independent of any other organization or board that could bias or influence the direction of the exam.
-Thus the Board for Critical Care Transport Paramedic Certification was formed in the summer of 2000.
+After the initial exam launch, it was decided the exam body would need to be independent of any other organization or board that could create bias or influence with the direction of the exam.
+Thus, the Board for Critical Care Transport Paramedic Certification was formed in the summer of 2000.

 In 2015, the BCCTPC developed two exams under contract.
 The Certified Community Paramedic (CP-C) was developed in cooperation with the North Central EMS Institute and The Paramedic Foundation.
 Community Paramedicine is an emerging healthcare delivery model that increases access to basic services through the use of specially trained emergency medical service (EMS) providers in an expanded role.

-The second exam was developed in cooperation with the Association of Air Medical Services' Safety Management Training Academy (SMTA).
-The Certified Medical Transportation Safety Professional (MTSP-C) evaluates the candidate on the knowledge and skills necessary to fulfill the Safety Officer role of transport programs, as well as to improve all team members understanding of safety management systems.
-Since neither of the exams dwell in the critical care medicine realm, the BCCTPC Board recognized that a change was needed in the structure of the Board.
+A safety exam was developed in cooperation with the Association of Air Medical Services' (AAMS) Safety Management Training Academy (SMTA).
+The Certified Medical Transportation Safety Professional (MTSP-C) evaluates the candidate on the knowledge and skills necessary to fulfill the Safety Officer role of transport programs, as well as to improve each team members understanding of safety management systems.
+Since neither of the exams dwell in the critical care medicine realm, the BCCTPC recognized that a change was needed in the structure of the Board.